Conservation Canines staff

 Julianne Ubigau received a B.Sc. from Washington State University in 2005 with a degree in Animal Sciences and a MIT in secondary sciences at Saint Martin’s University in 2010.
 She joined the program in 2006 as a dog handler on the oil sands study in Alberta Canada and has since been an active member of the crew with her favorite sidekicks Sampson and little Casey.
 When not in the field, you can find Julianne in the classroom as a middle school and high school science teacher.

 Suzie studied biology at Penn State and became interested in marine biology.
 While working as a wildlife technician with Kemps Ridleys sea turtles, she fostered a beautiful black lab.
 He convinced her to head to the mountains and find a wildlife conservation job that would allow a canine companion.
 Suzie started with Conservation Canines as a volunteer on the Oregon fisher study and immediately loved hiking with her newly acquainted canine co-workers.
-Since then, she has worked for the Alberta Oil Sands project with CK9 Captain and various mustelid projects across the United States with CK9 Pips.
+Since then, she has worked in Alberta with CK9 Captain and various projects across the United States with CK9 Pips.